Customer Satisfaction and Product Safety

 Moreover, Konica Minolta set up a Secure Development CoE consisting of internal security experts to assist development divisions in implementing and enhancing secure development and operation processes.

 Software developed by Konica Minolta, and the Open Source Software (OSS) modules and applications incorporated into it, may have security flaws called vulnerabilities.
 Since releasing vulnerabilities can lead to security incidents caused by cyberattacks, vulnerability assessments must be performed during the development phase and any problems must be fixed before the launch of the product or service.
 Konica Minolta centrally manages OSS usage across the company and has made available multiple static analysis tools (SAST) and dynamic analysis tools (DAST) as company-wide vulnerability diagnostic tools to detect and correct software and system vulnerabilities.
 In addition, regarding products and services for which security risks are of particular concern, Konica Minolta takes even stronger security measures, such as outsourcing penetration testing.

 Konica Minolta has established and deployed within the company guidelines for secure operation and maintenance so that following market launch customers can continue to use products and services with peace of mind.
 The guidelines are used in an effort to prevent security incidents caused by oversights or errors in market support.

 Product Security Education

 Konica Minolta has prepared several educational programs for employees to ensure the implementation of secure development and operation processes with the aim of improving employee awareness and skills in product and service security.
-In fiscal 2019, the company held programs in all of these areas for every new employee, product security general education, and threat analysis workshops, with approximately 500 employees having attended the sessions.
+In fiscal 2019, the company held programs in all of these areas for every new employee, product security general education, and threat analysis workshops, with more than 800 employees or about 80% of the target group, having attended the sessions.
 The company will continue to expand and enhance its educational programs, aiming for a higher level of understanding.

 Gathering and Addressing Vulnerability Information